GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab13-exercise/README.md

 A Payment POJO has 3 statuses (in real payment processing applications there are many more statuses or, as they are usually called: Payment States).
 The 3 Payment Statuses are:
-(see also com.c123.billbuddy.model.TransactionSatus and flow diagram in next page)
+(see also com.gs.billbuddy.model.TransactionSatus and flow diagram in next page)

 ![Screenshot](./Pictures/Picture1.png)